 How do you go about creating your acts?
 Where do you get your ideas from?

 It’s really changed over the years.
 At first I was interested in just looking pretty on stage, trying to evoke some kind of 1950s striptease vibe.
-Now I’m much more interested in following my heart, creating pieces that start as a spark that four years ago I would have probably dampened out, acts that will entertain an audience and hopefully leave them feeling some kind of emotion.
-Two of my routines now are based around scenes from movies I’ve seen and adored, another is a tragic maritime shanty which pulled at my heartstrings.
+Now I’m much more interested in following my heart; creating pieces that start as a spark that four years ago I would have probably dampened out; acts that will entertain an audience and hopefully leave them feeling some kind of emotion.
+Two of my routines now are based around scenes from movies I’ve seen and adored.
+Another is a tragic maritime shanty which pulled at my heartstrings.
 Saying that, I’ve kept hold of one of my showgirl acts, Dirty Boogie, because it’s just so much fun to perform!
-It’s my oldest act – it’s a no-nonsense rock n roll striptease – all crystals, feathers and glitter.
-It’s just fun, a celebration of the female form, well, mine!
+It’s my oldest act and it’s a no-nonsense rock n roll striptease; all crystals, feathers and glitter.
+It’s just fun; a celebration of the female form.
+Well, mine!

 Which of your acts do you enjoy doing the most?
 And which performances stand out as your favourites?

 That’s a toughy, because it changes so often.
 I love performing my shanty act The Thin White Bones because it boots me right out of my comfort zone.
 It’s a little sad, dark and I have to sing it live(gasp)!
 And my Rocky Balboa routine is exhilarating because it’s so boisterous and ugly.
 It seems to get quite a lot of laughs, which I wasn’t expecting when I put it together, but which I enjoy.
 I’m working on a couple of new pieces for 2015 – let’s see if they get there up top!